 For the latest production news on Twitter: @boztm and @HolyMount_n

-We’re also back in Beirut to make more Stories from Hay el Matar, the radio drama set in contemporary Damascus.
+We’ve been back in Beirut to make more Stories from Hay el Matar, the radio drama set in contemporary Damascus.
 In November 2018 the BBC will broadcast three 45 minute stories developed from the Arabic language drama that we have been working on over recent years, and continuing our collaboration with Syrian writer Hozan Akko, studio maestro Karim Beidoun, Raffi Feghali (who translated and adapted) and an brilliant cast of 18 Syrian and Lebanese actors.
 It’s such a pleasure to work with such an outstanding group.

-Boz Temple-Morris has recently won the APA award for Best Drama Producer of the year.
-He has gleefully broken off chunks of the Award for all our brilliant collaborators throughout the last year.
+Boz Temple-Morris is nominated for the Audio Production Award for Best Drama Producer of the year.
+Having won in 2016 he gleefully broke off chunks of the Award for all our brilliant collaborators.

 We are about to make an announcement about our drama Podcast which, after years in the oven, is almost ready to emerge, piping hot and ready for consumption.